GokcerBelgusen/spring-batch-scaling/README.md

   * java -jar remote-partitioning/remote-partitioning-master/target/remote-partitioning-master-1.0.0.BUILD-SNAPSHOT.jar

 * NOTE: You will probably want to spread these processes over multiple nodes rather than running on a single machine.
 Also, you will probably want to use a regular RDBMS.
 See application.properties and modifiy or override with JVM parameters (-Dprop.name=val) as appropriate.

+Launching batch jobs through messages / Get feedback with informational messages sample:

+* Start ActiveMQ locally (or modify the either applications.properties or override via JVM parameters (-Dprop.name=val)).
+ActiveMQ is used to send the information message about the duration of the job via a JMS message.

+* Setup data locations:

+  * mkdir -p $HOME/image_submissions/bulk

+    * This directory will be scanned by Spring Integration for zip files to use when launching a job

+  * Zip the contents of the images in $HOME/image_submissions/unprocessed that were extracted in the "Setup data locations" section of "Running samples"

+    * The filename can be anything as long as it ends in .zip

+  * java -jar message-job-launch/target/message-job-launch-1.0.0.BUILD-SNAPSHOT.jar

+    * This will start the application, Spring Integration will pickup the zip file and invoke the batch job with the file name.
+The batch job will then uncompress the archive into the "unprocessed" directory as with other samples.
+Upon completion, rather than logging the time it took for the job to complete, a message will be put onto the "notifications" queue in ActiveMQ.